 Who Is Ascent Student Loans?

 Ascent’s mission statement is, “Student loans should expand your possibilities, not limit them.”
 Their loans are based on creditworthiness, school, major, cost of attendance, and other factors.
 The parent company, Goal Solutions, Inc. has been in the student loan business for over a decade

-Ascent Funding, LLC. was launched in 2016 and is located in San Diego, CA. Student loans are funded through Richland State Bank (RSB), Member FDIC.
+Ascent Funding, LLC. was launched in 2016 and is located in San Diego, CA. Student loans are funded through Bank of Lake Mills, Member FDIC.
 Loans are serviced by Launch Servicing.

 How Does It Work?

 Ascent is a private student loan lender.
 They have three types of loans.
 One is oriented toward a cosigner, and the others are not.

 Ascent Cosigned Credit-Based Loan is best for students who have a cosigner.
 These students may not yet have a credit history or do not meet the creditworthiness requirements.
 The cosigner must remain for 24 months.
 Students also must be enrolled in an eligible institution at least half-time.

 For this loan, the cosigner must have a FICO score of 620 or over.
 Learn more here >>

 Ascent Non-Cosigned Future Income-Based Loan doesn’t require a cosigner.
 This loan is for students who are nearing graduation or are in a graduate program.
 Approval is based on the following: